spburtsev/db2-embedded-sql-syntax-c-cpp/README.md

 Initial release with basic syntax highlighting for embedded SQL keywords, types and functions

+## Development Roadmap

+The following features are planned for future releases:

+- Integration with C/C++ language services
+- Semantic highlighting for host variables, cursors, and other SQL elements
+- Diagnostics for common SQL syntax errors
+- Code completion for SQL keywords and statements
+- Hover information for SQL functions and syntax

 ## Snippets

 Below is a list of all available snippets and the triggers of each one.
 The **⇥** means the `TAB` key.